magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 So don’t think that you can’t practise in this place.
 Practice has no limits.
 Whether standing, walking, sitting or lying down, you can always practise.
 Even while sweeping the monastery grounds or seeing a beam of sunlight, you can realize the Dhamma.
-But you must have at hand.
+But you must have sati at hand.
 Why so?
 Because you can realize the Dhamma at any time at all, in any place, if you ardently meditate.

 Don’t be heedless.
 Be watchful, be alert.
 While walking on almsround all sorts of feelings arise, and it’s all good Dhamma.
 When you get back to the monastery and are eating your food there’s plenty of good Dhamma for you to look into.
 If you have constant effort, all these things will be objects for contemplation.
 There will be wisdom, you will see the Dhamma.
-This is called reflecting on Dhamma.
-It’s one of the If there is sati, recollection, there will be as a result.
+This is called *dhamma-vicaya,* reflecting on Dhamma.
+It’s one of the enlightenment factors.
+If there is sati, recollection, there will be *dhamma-vicaya* as a result.
 These are factors of enlightenment.
 If we have recollection then we won’t simply take it easy, there will also be inquiry into Dhamma.
 These things become factors for realizing the Dhamma.

 If we have reached this stage, our practice will know neither day or night, it will continue on regardless of the time of day.
 There will be nothing to taint the practice, or if there is we will immediately know it.
-Let there be within our minds constantly, looking into Dhamma.
+Let there be *dhamma-vicaya* within our minds constantly, looking into Dhamma.
 If our practice has entered the flow, the mind will tend to be like this.
 It won’t go off after other things.
 ‘I think I’ll go for a trip over there, or perhaps this other place, over in that province should be interesting.’
 That’s the way of the world.
 Not long and the practice will die.

 So resolve yourselves.
 It’s not just by sitting with your eyes closed that you develop wisdom.
 Eyes, ears, nose, tongue, body and mind are